jetbundle/jetbundle.github.io/_diffequations/transformation_guidline.md

 - **Conceptual/Counter-example:** Cases that test theoretical boundaries
 - **Synthesis:** Problems requiring integration of several concepts
 - **Extension:** Generalizations or refinements of core results

+Now eveyrhwere that syas "key insights" and have - - - lisitng..
+I want you to get rid of those things and ensure you jsut repalce tose parts with th explaination in just writing regular narrationif that makes sense.. enusre that its coherennce and connects tot he subect matter

 **Structure:**
 ```markdown